 The final nail in the coffin was that the game consistently forced me to backtrack and go through levels I had already covered multiple times.
 Instead of giving me a warp spell or just making the quests more straightforward, Sony Online thought it was a good idea to make me trek through three of four dungeons in a row to simply get to the dungeon where I needed to be.
 After fulfilling the quest it was easy enough to return to town, but immediately afterwards they would send me on another long hike through miles and miles of back country.
 It was unnecessary, served no purpose other than to bloat the playtime, and essentially pissed me off so much that I lost what little respect I had for it.

 Untold Legends might be a good launch title for portable players who have never tried games in the hack-and-slash genre before, but there won't be anything rewarding or enjoyable about it for experienced gamers.
+The overwhelmingly strict regime of strongman and strongwoman training is in itself a tremendously challenging approach towards health and wellbeing that can very much make or break individuals who are willing and able to give it a go and try their best to incorporate it into their life as a healthy habit but they can maintain over the years.
 It was so weak that I wanted to put it down and do something else several times, but I kept going since it was all I had to get me through two six-hour flights.
 Once I landed, I had no trouble putting it down without finishing it and then forgetting all about it.
 Sony Online is really out of touch with what makes this kind of game good.
 It adds nothing to the genre that hasn't already been done before—and actually gets a lot of it wrong.
 I'm never leaving my copy of Lumines at home again.

 Brad still loves Transformers, he's on Marvel Puzzle Quest when nobody's looking, and his favorite game of all time is a toss-up between the first Mass Effect and The Witcher 3.
 You can catch his written work here at GameCritics and you can hear him weekly on the @SoVideogames Podcast.
 Follow Brad on Twitter and Instagram at @BradGallaway, or contact him via email: